willfurnass/sheffield_hpc/sharc/software/apps/singularity.rst

-When running Singularity containers on the cluster, the paths ``/fastdata``, ``/data``, ``/home``, ``/scratch``, ``/shared`` and ``/tmp`` are automatically *bind-mounted* (exposed) from the *host* operating system to your container e.g. the cluster's ``/fastdata`` directory will be automatically visible within a container started on the cluster without that directory being explicitly created when the corresponding Singularity image was built.
+When running Singularity containers on the cluster, the paths ``/fastdata``, ``/data``, ``/home``, ``/scratch``, ``/shared`` and ``/tmp`` are automatically *bind-mounted* (exposed) from the *host* operating system to your container, i.e. the cluster's ordinary filestores will be automatically visible within a container started on the cluster without that directory being explicitly created when the corresponding Singularity image was built.

 Considerations for MPI or Scheduler aware containers